Megan Fox: Relationships

-Fox began dating actor Brian Austin Green in 2004, after meeting on the set of Hope & Faith; she was 18 years old, while he was 30.
+Fox began dating actor Brian Austin Green in 2004, after meeting on the set of Hope & Faith; she was 18 years old and he was 30.
 According to Fox, Green was initially hesitant to enter a relationship with her due to the age difference, stating, "I had to convince him that I was slightly more responsible and well-spoken and had other things to bring to the table besides being 18."
+She disclosed that she has "fallen in love with other people all the time" throughout their relationship since she was 18.

-They became engaged in November 2006.
-In February 2009, they ended their engagement, but were reported to have gotten engaged again on June 1, 2010.
+Fox and Green became engaged in November 2006.
+In February 2009, they ended their engagement, but were reported to have become re-engaged on June 1, 2010.
 Fox maintained that she and Green had been continuously engaged since 2006.

-Fox and Green married on June 24, 2010, in a private ceremony at the Four Seasons Resort on Maui.
+Fox and Green married on June 24, 2010, in a private ceremony at the Four Seasons resort on the island of Hawaii.
 Together, they have three sons, born in 2012, 2014, and 2016.
-Fox was also a stepmother to Green's son from a previous relationship.
+Fox also became a stepmother to Green's son from a previous relationship.
 Fox filed for divorce on August 21, 2015, a few days after she and Green announced their separation.
 By early 2016, they were back together and expecting their third child.
 On April 25, 2019, Fox filed to dismiss the divorce in Los Angeles, California.

 In May 2020, Green announced that he and Fox had separated after nearly 10 years of marriage, and in November 2020, Fox filed for divorce from Green for a second time.
 The divorce was finalized on October 15, 2021.

-In June 2020, she and singer Machine Gun Kelly went public about their relationship, several weeks after the release of Machine Gun Kelly's song "Bloody Valentine", whose music video features Fox.
+In June 2020, Fox and singer Machine Gun Kelly went public about their relationship, several weeks after the release of Machine Gun Kelly's song "Bloody Valentine", whose music video features Fox.
 On January 12, 2022, Fox announced that the two were engaged.
+However, on March 21, 2024, she announced their engagement had been called off.
+In November 2024, Fox announced on Instagram that she was expecting a child with him.
+On March 27, 2025, Fox gave birth to a daughter.